-The DC program must be completed within six calendar years of the date of matriculation, including leaves of absence and any other period of non-enrollment.
+The DC program must be completed within six calendar years of the date of matriculation, including temporary withdrawals and any other period of non-enrollment.
 Students who have transferred from another DC program must earn the final 25% of the total credits required for the DC program at UWS.